akshita79/TextSummarization/README.md

-# Text Summarization using pre-trained model and TOPSIS
+# Text Summarization using pre-trained models

 This project aims to implement text summarization using pre-trained models from the Hugging Face Transformers library.
 Text summarization is the process of generating a concise and coherent summary of a text document while preserving its most important information.
 We employ various pre-trained models and evaluate their performance using metrics such as ROUGE scores and BLEU scores.
 Additionally, we utilize the TOPSIS method to determine the best-performing model based on multiple evaluation metrics.